Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 User experience has been hightened with the ability to click and listen to a slice of the track/record.
 This was a particular deign feature I wanted to implement from the start.

 When landing on the site, the user will be greeted with records so that they can start viewing and listening straight away, and can add to cart on the homepage or viewing the product details.
-They can purchase as a registered user or visitor and stripe payment functionality has been implemented.
+They can purchase as a registered user or visitor (they will be redirected to create an account, but can add to bag as a visitor) and stripe payment functionality has been implemented.

 CRUD functionality is employed using a database to store relevant data and various models have been created.